jamesmartherus/debates/README.md

 install_github("jamesmartherus/debates")
 ```

-Alternatively, you can download transcripts.RData directly from the `data` folder.
+Alternatively, you can download transcripts.rda directly from the `data` folder.

 ## Examples